 Psychologists can legally communicate diagnosis.

 They have been regulated by the Ontario College of Social Workers and Social Services Workers (OCSWSS) since 1998.
 The vast majority of social workers have a Master’s degree in Social Work.
+Social work training inlcude many components and psychotherapy is just one component of it.
 In order to provide psychotherapy services, they are recommended to receive further training with a clinical focus and complete 2-3 years of supervised practice by their practice guidelines.
 However, that is not mandatory, and there is no specific information about standards for competency attainment in the practice of psychotherapy as a social worker.